Paul F. McManamon

 Paul F. McManamon (born July 1, 1946) is an American scientist who is best known for his work in optics and photonics, as well as sensors, countermeasures, and directed energy.

 Early life and education

-McManamon was born in East Cleveland, Ohio.
-He attended St Ignatius high school, where he has been recognized as a distinguished graduate.
-He received his BS in physics from John Carroll University.
-He received his MS and PhD in physics from Ohio State University.
+McManamon was born in University Heights, a suburb of Cleveland, Ohio.
+He attended St Ignatius High School, where he has been recognized as a distinguished graduate.
+He received his BS in physics from John Carroll University his MS and PhD in physics from the Ohio State University.